 Commutation of sentence of imprisonment

-- 55. In every case in which sentence of death, or of imprisonment for any period of not less than 7 years shall have been passed, the Minister may without the consent of the person sentenced commute the punishment into temporary or perpetual deportation from Brunei Darussalam. - 56.
-62. (No sections).
+55. In every case in which sentence of death, or of imprisonment for any period of not less than 7 years shall have been passed, His Majesty the Sultan and Yang Di-Pertuan may commute the punishment into temporary or perpetual deportation from Brunei Darussalam.

+[S 71/2018]

+56.-62.
+(No sections).